dymmond/esmerald/docs/en/docs/directives/custom-directives.md

 ## A practical example

 Let us run an example of a custom directive for your application.
-Since we keep mentioning the `createsuperuser` often, let us then create that same directive and apply to our Esmerald application.
+Since we keep mentioning the `createsuperuser` often, let us then create that same directive and apply to our Ravyn application.

 For this example we will be using [Edgy][edgy] since it is from the same author and will allow us to do a complete end-to-end directive using the async approach.